int128/kubelogin/README.md

 ### Token cache

-If the OS keyring is available, kubelogin stores the token cache to the OS keyring.
+Kubelogin stores the token cache to the file system by default.
-Otherwise, kubelogin stores the token cache to the file system.
+It also supports the OS keyring for enhanced security.
 See the [token cache](docs/usage.md#token-cache) for details.

 You can log out by deleting the token cache.